AlanMaxwell/iOS_interview_questions/README.md

 ```

-## 43. Hou would you explain Dependency Injection to a junior?
+## 43. How would you explain Dependency Injection to a junior?
 Dependency Injection is an approach, when functionality of one entity depends on the other entity and the FIRST gets the SECOND as a parameter.

 I would provide an example of MVVM implementation, because link to ViewModel in View is a good example of Dependency Injection.